 EIFS uses a multi-layer, “synthetic” stucco that is much softer than traditional stucco.
 Even though most manufacturers withdrew their barrier EIFS from the residential market in the late 1990’s, we still see these systems being installed now.
 EIFS are designed to last for the typical design life of a building.
 The actual longevity on any specific building will depend mainly on the building maintenance program and the skills of the contractors.
 Some EIFS facades date back 50-60 years.
 But extreme weather conditions may severely damage your wall.
 Water is a prime enemy of EIFS.
 When water gets trapped behind an EIFS system can, it causes serious moisture-related problems, including mold, mildew, or fungi growth on interior walls.
 You may see cracked drywall.
 Cracking, peeling, and bubbling paint on the surface of your coating.
 Where old buildings added three layers of stucco, a well-done EIFS installation can provide a modern home with improved results in just one layer.

 Small Holes or Impact/Hail Damage

-Holes or other damage less than 3 in x 3 in (76 mm x 76 mm) in size can be easily repaired using high quality product.
+Holes or other damage less than 3” x 3” (76 mm x 76 mm) in size can be easily repaired using high quality products.
 The product needs to be applied at a thickness of 3/4 in – 1 in (19 mm – 25 mm) to allow proper heat generation for rapid cure.
-We can apply finish on the same day.
+We can apply finishing coatings on the same day.